 Ultrasonic liposuction for body contouring is an excellent option for people of healthy weight who have one or several stubborn pockets of fat.
 Excess fat in the love handles, thighs, abdomen, or other areas can be removed with this procedure.
 The ultrasonic liposuction procedure performed at our Minneapolis Plastic Surgery differs from traditional liposuction, or suction-assisted lipoplasty, which uses mechanical suction to break up and remove fat by avulsion of fat globules.
 This old, large-cannula technique resulted in significant blood loss, dramatic bruising, and was plagued by more contour irregularities than we see with our present technology.

 Our surgeons combine ultrasonic techniques with “tumescent” or “super-wet” lipoplasty, depending upon the individual case.
+Smaller cannulas allow more precise fat removal and true sculpting technique.
 With ultrasonic body contouring, patients can often return to work within a few days, depending upon the extent of the surgery and the nature of their occupation.
-All patients are up walking and carrying out normal daily activities within a day or so after surgery, though strenuous activities and exercise is prohibited for 2-3 weeks.
+All of our Minneapolis area liposuction patients are up walking and carrying out normal daily activities within a day or so after surgery, though strenuous activities and exercise are prohibited for 2-3 weeks.
 As with traditional liposuction, fat cells are removed permanently.

 Markings are made in the pre-operative area by your surgeon, and these markings are made in the upright position to determine the precise areas for fat removal and contouring.
 When asleep on the operating table, these markings are utilized to direct placement of tumescent fluid to constrict blood vessels within the fat, and plump-up the excess-fat areas for contact with an ultrasonic probe, or cannula, inserted through one or more short hidden incisions.